Demonym: Brandish; of Brandeis. Brand; a person who is Brandish

 Thus, they forged what is now Alm’s mightiest nation—Brandeis.

-Brandish government echoes the system brought by the first Brands from Aethys, of individual clan royalty who regularly meet to compete for the role of “high” ruler.
+Brandish government echoes the system brought by the first Brands from Aethys, of individual clan leaders who regularly meet to compete for the role of “high” ruler.
 Each holding elects a thane by popular vote— typically the parent or grandparent of a large local family, though the position is by no means hereditary.

 Over these presides a Cean (roughly “boss”) who speaks for the nation and ultimately rules on matters of national importance.
 In practice, such things are rarely necessary; a Cean who tries to force their will on a dissenting thane quickly finds their position in jeopardy, so most national issues resolve only by reaching a consensus among thanes.